kelloggm/martinjkellogg.com/index.md

 verification technologies in new domains, and by improving the usability of verification.
 An example of this approach is my work on compliance verification ([ASE 2020][cc]).

-**I am actively recruiting students at all levels (undergraduate, masters, PhD)** to work with me beginning immediately.
-If the vision of making verification something that all programmers can use appeals to you, please contact me directly (email is best) or apply to NJIT and mention my name in your statement of purpose.

 I completed my Ph.D. at the University of Washington [Paul G. Allen School of Computer Science & Engineering][allen].